Claudia Weill: Career

 Weill moved to Los Angeles in 1986.
 Weill began directing TV episodes of The Twilight Zone, Thirtysomething, My So-Called Life, Once and Again, Chicago Hope, and numerous pilots.
 More recently, she directed an episode of Girls for HBO.

 As a theater director (Williamstown, The O’Neill, Sundance, ACT, Empty Space and in New York at MTC, the Public, and Circle Rep), she won the Drama Desk's Best Director Award for the premiere of Donald Margulies’ Found a Peanut produced by Joe Papp at the Public Theater in 1984.

 She directed The Belle of Belfast by Nate Rufus Edelman at EST and the Irish Repertory Theatre in New York, Twelfth Night for Antaeus, the West Coast Premiere of Pulitzer Prize winner Doubt by John Patrick Shanley (with Linda Hunt) at the Pasadena Playhouse, Memory House, End Days, Tape, numerous workshops of Modern Orthodox, Adam Baum and the Jew Movie (Goldfarb), The Parents' Evening by Bathsheba Doran at the Vineyard Playhouse, and Huck and Holden by Rajiv Joseph at the Black Dahlia, among others.

 In 1979, the Supersisters trading card set was produced and distributed; one of the cards featured Weill's name and picture.

-When making her follow-up to Girlfriends, It's My Turn, Weill experienced sexism and sexual harassment from producer Ray Stark.
+After selling Girlfriends to Warner Brothers, Columbia Pictures hired Weill to direct 1980's film It's My Turn.
+Weill was the female boss of an all male crew.
+It was during this time that Weill experienced sexism and sexual harassment from producer Ray Stark.
 He also interfered with her vision of the film.
 Due to this she directed no more feature films.

-Weill has taught directing for film, television and/or theater at Harvard, Juilliard, Cal Arts, USC Graduate School of Cinema Studies, Columbia, The New School and Sarah Lawrence College.
+Weill has taught directing for film, television and/or theater, as well as Directing for Writers at Harvard, Juilliard, Cal Arts, USC Graduate School of Cinema Studies, Columbia, The New School and Sarah Lawrence College.
 She mentors playwrights and directors.

+She has served as a juror with Elvis Mitchell for the Nashville Film Festival and directed several of the Game Changers films for the Directors Guild of America 75th Anniversary.
+Weill serves on the Directors' Executive Committee for the Academy of Motion Picture Arts and Sciences.
+She is the third woman to be admitted into the committee as a director in 1980 after Dorothy Arzner and Ida Lupino.